 Leanly staffed family foundations can punch well above their weight, working with other funders and grantees to change systems.
-Over the past seven years, the Thornburg Foundation has experienced this firsthand.
+Over the past eight years, the Thornburg Foundation has experienced this firsthand.

 Given the depth of the challenges facing the state of New Mexico, systemic change is particularly important to our board chair and founder, Garrett Thornburg.
 He said,